mnms/docs/docs/index.md

 A distributed in-memory DBMS for real-time big data analytics

 - Realtime ingestion and analytics for large scale data
-- Advantages in random small data accesses based on DRAM/SSD resident KV Store
+- Advantages in random small data access based on DRAM/SSD resident KV Store
 - Optimized for time series data and geospatial data

 # 2. Architecture

-Spark with Redis/Rocksdb key value stores
+Spark with Redis/Rocksdb key-value stores

-- No I/O bottleneck due to redis in DRAM and rocksdb in SSDs due to the small sized key/value I/O and DRAM/SSDs’ short latency (~200us)
+- No I/O bottleneck due to redis in DRAM and RocksDB in SSDs due to the small-sized key/value I/O and DRAM/SSDs’ short latency (~200us)
 - Filter predicates push down to redis and only associated partitions are chosen to be scanned

 ![flashbase-architecture2](./images/lightningdb_architecture.png)